The Healthful Ideas

 Notes

-Different Starbucks cup sizes have different amounts of coffee and syrup.
-Their shaken espresso pumps of syrup are supposedly only half pumps.
+Starbucks cup sizes - Different Starbucks cup sizes have different amounts of coffee and syrup.
+Their shaken espresso pumps of syrup are half pumps.
 The regular pump is about ½ tbsp.
-I find the Starbucks syrup sweeter because it uses regular cane sugar along with brown sugar and this recipe only has brown sugar so I use more of it.
+I find the Starbucks syrup sweeter because it uses regular cane sugar along with brown sugar, and this recipe only has brown sugar, so I use more of it.

 • Tall - 2 shots espresso, 3 pumps of syrup (approx. ½-1 tbsp)